 Foot and Ankle Surgery

-Patients can expect to be seen by either their surgeon or a Physician Assistant in 10-14 days.
+In 10 to 14 days, patients can expect to be seen by either their surgeon or a Physician Assistant.
 At that time, they will discuss with you what they found during your surgery, what was done, and your recovery process.
 On average, it takes most patients four to six weeks before they are back to their daily activities; however, it can take up to six months to a year before they no longer notice any ankle pain.

 Let's Discuss Your Options.